cachrisman/salesforce-node-client/README.md

 ## Sample application
-A sample React.js application that integrates with Salesforce using this client can be found in [this repository](https://github.com/pozil/salesforce-react-integration).
+A sample React.js application that integrates with Salesforce using this client can be found in [this repository](https://github.com/pozil/salesforce-react-integration).<br/>
-Event if you are not familiar with React.js, the Node.js backend code is worth looking at.
+Even if you are not familiar with React.js, the Node.js backend code is worth looking at.